Canon 1Ds Mark III vs 250D

 Studio photographers will appreciate that the Canon 1Ds Mark III (unlike the 250D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 250D is a recent model that features in the current product line-up of Canon.
-In contrast, the 1Ds Mark III has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1Ds Mark III has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1Ds Mark III was succeeded by the Canon 1DX.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 1Ds Mark III and 250D can be found, respectively, in the Canon 1Ds Mark III Manual (free pdf) or the online Canon 250D Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 1Ds Mark III and the Canon 250D?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.